Frequently asked questions for landlords

 In addition, we operate selective licensing.
 You will need to apply to the Council for a licence before letting in areas covered by scheme.
 Please visit our selective licensing page for further details.

-HMO licensing is required through additional licensing for all HMOs in the urban centre with more than two unrelated occupiers.
-Outside of this area, all HMOs with more than four occupiers will need licensing.
+Mandatory HMO licensing is required for all HMOs with more than 5 occupiers living in 2 or more households.
 Click here to find out more about HMO licensing.
 You will need to think carefully about fire safety in HMO property, so please visit our HMO fire safety page to find out more.

 What if i am unable to complete works or checks due to something outside of my control?